-Issued September 1, 1910, by Pope St. Pius X, required of all clergy, pastors, confessors, preachers, religious superiors, and professors in philosophical-theological seminaries of the Catholic Church from 1910 until 1967.
-Land O’Lakes Statement 1967 University of Notre Dame Wisconsin property The Catholic University: A True University with Distinctive Characteristics Statement on the Nature of the Contemporary Catholic University 1 The Catholic University today must be a university in the full modern sense of the word, with a strong commitment to and concern for academic excellence.
+Issued September 1, 1910, by Pope St. Pius X, required of all clergy, pastors, confessors, preachers, religious superiors, and professors in philosophical-theological seminaries of the Catholic Church from 1910 until 1967 when the Land O'Lakes Statement was issued.
+Titular name Land O’Lakes Statement Official Title The Catholic University: A True University with Distinctive Characteristics, Statement on the Nature of the Contemporary Catholic University Issued at University of Notre Dame, Wisconsin property 1 The Catholic University today must be a university in the full modern sense of the word, with a strong commitment to and concern for academic excellence.
 To perform its teaching and research functions effectively the Catholic university must have a true autonomy and academic freedom in the face of authority of whatever kind, lay or clerical, external to the academic community itself.
 To say this is simply to assert that institutional autonomy and academic freedom are essential conditions of life and growth and indeed of survival for Catholic universities as for all universities. *** Father Hesburgh of the University of Notre Dame led the group.

 0 Comments